 - practise help seeking strategies, including recognising an emergency situation, calling for help and first aid in drug and alcohol related situations.

-The drug and alcohol education components of the NSW PDHPE K-6 and Year 7-10 syllabuses and Crossroads course are integrated with learning about risk, harm minimisation, influences on decision making and assessing information.
+The drug and alcohol education components of the NSW PDHPE K-6 and Year 7-10 syllabuses and Life Ready course are integrated with learning about risk, harm minimisation, influences on decision making and assessing information.